 Overseas students who have secured an admission offer in the US are usually enrolled in a mandatory health insurance plan.
 If you are an international student, you might also want to check whether your insurance covers COVID-19 testing and treatment.
-Otherwise, if you catch the virus and end up in hospital, you may be faced with a huge bill.
+Otherwise, if you catch the virus and end up in the hospital, you may be faced with a huge bill.

 3. Think Twice Before Traveling

-Countries are slowly opening borders for overseas travel.
-Nevertheless, travel restrictions apply nearly everywhere and are unlikely to lift anytime soon.
+Countries are slowly opening their borders for overseas travel.
+Nevertheless, travel restrictions still apply nearly everywhere and are unlikely to lift anytime soon.
 Many international students have been stranded in the countries where they are studying.